Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 = Symbolic Reasoning with BDDs <ch-bdds>

-In @ch-control-flow, we saw that tracking every execution path individually leads to the *path explosion problem*.
+@ch-control-flow showed that tracking every execution path individually leads to *path explosion*.

-To build a scalable verifier, we need a mechanism to represent *sets of states* efficiently.
+To build a scalable verifier, we need a mechanism representing *sets of states* efficiently.

 This chapter introduces the *Binary Decision Diagram (BDD)*, the core data structure powering our Symbolic Analyzer.

-Instead of enumerating states as a list, we represent them as a *Boolean function*.
+Instead of enumerating states as lists, we represent them as *Boolean functions*.

 == From Sets to Functions

-A fundamental insight in symbolic execution is the correspondence between sets and functions.
+A fundamental insight: sets and functions correspond.

-We can represent any subset $S$ of a universe $U$ using a *characteristic function* $f_S : U -> {0, 1}$:
+We represent any subset $S$ of universe $U$ using a *characteristic function* $f_S : U -> {0, 1}$:

 $ f_S (x) = cases(1 &"if" x in S, 0 &"if" x in.not S) $